Grand juries in the United States: Assessment

 Former Arizona prosecutor Paul Charlton described grand juries as taking on a more independent and hands-on approach in newsworthy or politically sensitive probes like those involving public corruption, while generally letting the prosecutors lead on cases like bank robberies.

 Some criticize the process as being too easy to reach an indictment and that the District Attorney usually directs the investigation and that prosecutors are allowed to withhold evidence favorable to the defendant.
 Others argue that defendants should be allowed to have a lawyer present, that secrecy reduces the accountability and transparency into the process, including for grand jurors who may want to respond to commentary after submitting their decision.
 Also, the grand juries may not be representative of the community and tend to be made up of older, more educated and wealthier citizens, though some counties use regular jury rolls for grand juries.

 Suja A. Thomas argues that juries (including grand juries) were intended by the founders as a co-equal check on the other branches of government such as the executive branch (prosecutors), the judicial branch (judges), the legislature and states, but that these other branches of government had taken almost all of the jury's power by the 21st century.
 She further argues that juries are more impartial than judges and other decision-makers because they are free from political or status incentives to rule a certain way.

+Historically, grand jury refusals to indict (known as “no-bills”) have been exceptionally rare in the federal system.
+Court data showed that in fiscal year 2010, approximately 11 of roughly 162,000 proposed federal indictments resulted in no-bills; in fiscal year 2013, the figure was approximately 5 out of more than 165,000.

+Beginning in late 2025, legal observers documented a marked increase in no-bill decisions in federal cases, particularly in cases arising from protest-related activity, prompting renewed scholarly and public attention to the grand jury's independent gatekeeping function.

+Even an indictment that does not result in conviction can carry significant consequences for the accused, including substantial legal defense costs and lasting damage to professional reputation.
+As the Supreme Court has recognized, because courts treat the grand jury's probable cause determination as effectively unreviewable, the decision to indict is rarely undone before trial — making the grand jury's gatekeeping role all the more consequential in practice.